 But how does one include both the promotional data and the competitor price information?
 There are several fancy ways of doing it, but for now we’ll stick with simple (also often efficient) ways.
 For the promotional data, we will use a dummy variable – coded one for every day our salad bar turned on its promotions engine and zero otherwise.
 In reality though, the salad bar’s key promotional tools are an incentive-lacking stamp card and the occasional flyer with some time-limited coupons.
 The data describes the latter.

-To utilize the prices of competitors, we quickly need to delve into some economical theory.
-Next to price elasticity of demand, there is a second concept called cross price elasticity of demand.
+To utilize the prices of competitors, we quickly need to delve into some economical theories.
+Next to the price elasticity of demand, there is a second concept called cross-price elasticity of demand.
 The two concepts are as similar, as their names suggest.
 Just look at the two formulas.

 The formula for price elasticity: